 - Navasard Festival (old Armenian New Year): (11-12 August) During the festival Armenian national dishes prepared during the celebration of the New Year are presented.
 A major role in the festival plays Tandoor – a clay oven, which dug into the ground with a clay-covered edge on the bottom which fueled the fire.
 It was prepared not only for food, it can heat their homes.
 Tandoor – a symbol of prosperity, as in its dishes and traditional bread – lavash are baked.

 - Festival of carpets (second Saturday of August): The festival is held in the town of Dilijan (distance from Yerevan 100 km) in the Tavush region.
 The festival will feature master from all corners of Armenia and Nagorno-Karabakh.
 Apart from the traditional exhibition and sale of Armenian carpets, guests will have the opportunity to see the works of applied art of Armenian artists.

-- International Theatre festival (October): The festival is held in Yerevan.
-The festival usually appear several theater groups from different countries.
+- International Theatre Festival (October): The festival is held in Yerevan.
+The festival usually appears in several theater groups from different countries.
 (In a short time we will send you more details).

 - Festival of Gata (October): in Vayots Dzor, in the village of Khachik.
 Festival of Armenian gata will be held, which is held for the third time where you become an eyewitness of the world’s largest gata baked in the village of Khachik.